yochaigal/cairn/wip/2e/dungeon-seeds.md

 ### Dungeon Factions

-All dungeons should have one or more Factions with their own unique agenda, obstacles, leaders, and hierarchy.
+All dungeons should have one or more factions with their own unique agenda, obstacles, leaders, and hierarchy.

 #### Agendas